-Description of Non-Compliance Reference E. Annual training programs to the Board members, Executive Management and Company's employees are not presented to the Board.
-However, management has appointed a consultant to develop annual training programs to the Board members, Executive Management and Company's employees to comply with this requirement from 2023.
-F. Not complied with respect to the following item The Company obtains annually certifications from the Board members and employees for their compliance to the Code of Conduct.
-However, the Company has obtained signed executive management's compliance declaration, but that does not require renewal.
-However, the Company will annually obtain certification from the Board members and employees for their compliance to the Code of Conduct. starting from 2023.
-3 Board has not adequately assessed the performance of the Board Members in accordance with the policy ap-proved by the Board.
-Article (12) 4 Succession planning policy has not been developed and submitted to the Board for approval.
-However, the management has appointed a consultant to develop a succession planning policy for the Company.
-Comprehensive annual performance assessment report of Board members has not been prepared.
-However, nomination committee evaluated the performance of the Board and included the respective assessment in the minutes of meeting of Nomination committee.
-The Nomination Committee has not submitted an annual report to the Board including its work and recommendations.
-The Audit Committee has not submitted an annual report to the Board including its work and recommendations.
-The Remuneration Committee has not submitted an annual report to the Board including its work and recommendations.
-No formal documentation related to Board review, approval and implementation are maintained with respect to the below points Internal control framework (particularly the ICOFR).
-External Auditor Policy/Procedure.
-Risk management reports The following items have not been listed in the minutes of meeting of the Audit Committee during the period under review.
-Follow up on external and internal auditors' observations Risk management reports and the status of mitigation plans.
-Review of Finance policy and procedures.
-Annual training programs to the Board Members and Company's employees on the topics of risk management, governance, and internal control.
-Article (18) 5 Annual reports of Board committees have not been submitted to the Board including its work and recom-mendations.
-Article (19) 6 No formal documented communication from audit committee to the board in relation to proposal on Company's Internal Control.
-Management has appointed a consultant to rectify this in 2023 Article (20) 7 The Company's internal audit plan does not cover aspects of Risk Management.
-However, the management has appointed a consultant to design the risk management plan and framework which will be covered in the internal audit plan in 2023.
-Article (21) 8 Appointment of the External Auditor was not recommended by the Audit Committee.
-Article (23)
+De scription of Non-Compliance Reference C. The company did not develop the Annual training programs for the Board members, Executive Management and Company's employees.
+However, subsequently, annual trainings have been developed, completed and will be passed to the Board for approval in 2024.
+D. The Company did not obtain annual certifications from employees for their compliance with the Code of Conduct.
+The Code of Conduct was circulated to the employees and was included in the Company's manual, which they acknowledged.
+Also, it is posted on the board in the Company.
+The Company has obtained signed executive management's compliance declaration, but that does not require renewal.
+However, the Company will annually obtain certification from the Board members only for their compliance to the Code of Conduct starting from 2024.
+2 The e company did not communicate the delegation of authority with the Board.
+Article (10) wever, Subsequently, The company developed and completed the delegation of authority and will as it to the Board in Q1 2024 for approval.
+3 Board has not adequately assessed the performance of the Board Members in accordance with policy approved by the Board.
+Article (12) wever, Subsequently, the Company developed and completed the assessment form, which is going be implemented in 2024.
+4 • The Company has not prepared the comprehensive annual performance assessment report of Board members.
+Article (18) However, the nomination committee evaluated the performance of the Board and included the respective assessment in the minutes of the meeting of the Nomination committee. • The Company has not listed the following items in the minutes of the meeting of the Audit Committee during the period under review.
+Follow up on external and internal auditors' observations.Risk management reports and the status of mitigation plans.
+Review of Finance policy and procedures.Review of related party transactions. o Annual training programs for the Board Members and Company's employees on the topics of risk management, governance, and internal control.
+5 e annual reports of Board committees have not been submitted to the Board including its work and ommendations.
+Article (19) 6 The Company has not obtained annual declarations of conflict of interest from employees only.
+Article (26) Ma wever, the annual declarations of conflict of interest from Board members and Executive nagement have been obtained.
+(Employees when signing the Employment contract undertake to orm the company of any conflict of interest, no annual declarations are taken).

-Description of Non-Compliance Reference 9 The Company has not obtained annual declarations of conflict of interest from Executive Management and Company's employees.
-However, annual declarations of conflict of interest from Board members has been obtained.
-Article (26) 10 The stakeholders / minority management policy has not been developed by the Company to reflect the rights of stakeholders and mechanism for obtaining the communication, feedback and appeals against the decisions and actions of the Company's Management.
-However, it is being prepared and will be passed to the Board for review and approval in 2023 Article (38)
+Description of Non-Compliance Reference 7 The stakeholders / minority management policy has not been developed by the Company to reflect the rights of stakeholders and mechanism for obtaining the communication, feedback and appeals against the decisions and actions of the Company's Management.
+However, Subsequently, it is being prepared and will be passed to the Board for review and approval in 2024.

-KPMG, the external auditor of the Company has issued an unmodified limited assurance report with emphasis of matter on the management assessment on compliance with the Company's Articles of Associations, and provisions of the QFMA's law and regulations and other relevant legislations and that the Company is in compliance with the provisions of the Code as of 31 December 2022.
+KPMG, the external auditor of the Company has issued an unmodified limited assurance report with emphasis of matter on the management assessment on compliance with the Company's Articles of Associations, and provisions of the QFMA's law and regulations and other relevant legislations and that the Company is in compliance with the provisions of the Code as of 31 December 2023.